jwl-7/c0de_gr1nd/python_explanations/reverse_bits.md

 # Reverse Bits
-Write a program that takes a 64-bit unsigned integer and returns the 64-bit unsigned integer consisting of the bits of the input in reverse order.
+Given a 64-bit unsigned integer, reverse the order of the bits.

 ## Example
 * Let _x_ = 1110000000000001